arepetti/Tinkwell/Documentation/CLI.md

 **`--verbose`** **`-v`**

-Produce a detailed description of each measure.
+Produce a detailed description of each event.

 ---